muturi-cyber/-CULINARY-CONNECT/README.md

 ---

 ## DATA CLEANING
-1. checked for missing values
+1.Checked for missing values
-2. dropping the irrelevant columns
+2.Dropping the irrelevant columns
-3. checked for duplicate values
+3.Checked for duplicate values
-4. cleaning of some columns
+4.Cleaning of some columns

 ---